 It was about two weeks later, when I collapsed in the middle of the floor of our living room.
 Once again I was rushed to the hospital for emergency care.
 It was later discovered that it only took a few minutes for me to experience a full body UTI.
 For a couple of days my temperature stayed at 108 degrees.
 The shivers set in from the ice packs that were placed around me and my stomach ached from no food.
 When my temperature eventually came down, the tender caring staff safely sent me to a warm comfortable environment I called home.

-Just when I thought things were all good again and my husband and I were in the clear, I decided to move home to my mother’s house.
+Just when I thought things were all good again and baby daddy and I were in the clear, I decided to move home to my mother’s house.
 There’s nothing like being six months along and so close to losing your child and then having your mother’s big open arms to fall back into.
 All my hopes, dreams, and, wishes came back to the light once again.

 I went back to my normal routine, but with a much more positive energy and outlook.
 I loved life and took great care of myself.
 I even kept my stresses to a minimum when I had the choice.
-My husband was working full time and trying his best to get the time off of work for the birth of our beautiful baby boy.
+Baby daddy was working full time and trying his best to get the time off of work for the birth of our beautiful baby boy.

 All the donated baby things started flying in from various sources.
 Then one morning I had this enormous amount of abdominal pain emerge from out of nowhere.
 It was so severe that I actually went into deep denial of what I deliberated it could be.
 I tried to eat, drink, walk, or anything else I could think of just to make it at least calm down.

 After about an hour of this torture to myself, I made a desperate crying phone call to a friend of mine and told her what was going on.
-Being a nurse she told me to calmly wake my husband and have him
+Being a nurse she told me to calmly wake daddy and have him

 drive me to the ER as soon as possible.
 Honestly the rest became a blur after the meds, needles, and ambulance ride.
 Within the next 24 hours, I was rushed to the Children’s Devos Hospital in Grand Rapids with severe preeclampsia.
 Many months later I was informed that each of my family members were given the most difficult choice of their lives.
 They were told to decide between me and my unborn for survival.
 Even when clearly informed of the odds, they still selected me.